RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_activity.md

 The following arguments are supported:

 - `friendly_name` - (Mandatory) The name of the activity
-- `workspaceSid` - (Mandatory) The workspace SID to create the activity under.
+- `workspace_sid` - (Mandatory) The workspace SID to create the activity under.
 Changing this forces a new resource to be created
 - `available` - (Optional) Whether the activity is available to accept tasks in TaskRouter.
 Changing this forces a new resource to be created

 ## Attributes Reference